This is Part 1 of our Dark Kitchen series, you can find Part 2 here.

 We have to acknowledge that during these strange and uncertain times, the fate of sit down restaurants is becoming more and more precarious.
 This extended time in lockdown will no doubt have a large impact on consumer behaviour even as we gradually go back to normal.
 While demand for sit down restaurants will always be there (we are social animals and thankfully a lot of that socialising takes place around food), demand for convenient delivery will likely continue even when people are allowed out of their homes.

 Restaurateurs may, therefore, want to look at diversifying their channels during the transitional period where social distancing and unwillingness to go out could impact the number of diners in their physical space.
-That’s where dark kitchens come in: running one and taking advantage of consumers’ need for delivery may well be the answer for increased sales.
+That’s where delivery only kitchens come in: running one and taking advantage of consumers’ need for delivery may well be the answer for increased sales.

 1. What is a dark/cloud/ghost kitchen?